F5-use-cases/f5-rs-docs/docs/usage/first_time_run.rst

    vi /home/snops/host_volume/credentials

-- Copy and paste the following :
+- Copy and paste the following (and change to your keys):

 .. code-block:: terminal